Variable-Interactive/NeuralNetwork/README.md

 4. To give input to the AI, so that it can process it and take decision use this code (variable names can be different)
    ```
    #### Setting inputs to the NeuralNetwork ##
-	var input = _get_input_points()  # geting the inputs
+	var input = _get_input_points()  # getting the inputs
 	var decision = ai.feedforward(input)  # feeding the inputs
 	var should_jump = decision[0] > 0.5
 	###########################################
    ```
    - The `input` is an array of all inputs the player requires (in float form) to make an informed decision. e.g in case of game flappy bird input can be `[x-coordinate of obstacle opening, y-coordinate of obstacle opening]`
-   - The ai will generate an array of `decision` with each element having values between 0 and 1 (In the example the ai only had to decide wether to jump or not so the `decision` contains only one element).
+   - The ai will generate an array of `decision` with each element having values between 0 and 1 (In the example the ai only had to decide whether to jump or not so the `decision` contains only one element).
 We compared it with the jumping threshold (set to 0.5). if `should_jump` comes out to be `true`, the player jumps.
 5. Obviously the AI won't work on the 1st attempt.
 Here's where the GeneticEvolution comes in. when the player fails, submit it's network to the GeneticEvolution
 ```
 ########### remove Visualizer ############